RedBearAK/toshy/README.md

 Using some software like Visual Studio Code, it is possible to compare the old and new config files in a "diff" sort of view and quickly see the differences.
 This can make it very easy to merge your custom changes back into the new config file with a few clicks.
 Then all you need to do is save the new config and restart the Toshy services or config script.

-If you keep your modifications within the `keyszer` API functions at the very beginning of the script, and the "User Apps" marked section around the middle of the config file, it should be pretty easy to merge your customizations back whenever you update Toshy or install on a new machine.
+If you keep your modifications within the `keyszer` API functions at the very beginning of the config file, and the "User Apps" marked section around the middle of the config file, it should be pretty easy to merge your customizations back whenever you update Toshy or install on a new machine.
 The "User Apps" section is designed to be a good place in the config to put some customizations like making the brightness and volume keys on a laptop function row work correctly for your specific machine.

 I will be trying to work on doing a more automatic copying/merging of existing user settings into a new config file.